Skip to main content

 The social structure of Pompeii and Herculaneum, including men, women, freedmen, and slaves, with archaeological, inscriptional, and skeletal evidence

 A focused answer to the HSC Ancient History Core Study dot point on social structure.
-The honestiores and humiliores, freedmen and slaves, women and the patronage of Eumachia, evidence from electoral graffiti and the Herculaneum skeletons, with the verdicts of Wallace-Hadrill and Cooley.
+Free-born elite and ordinary citizens, freedmen including the Vettii and Augustales, slaves, women's status and evidence (Eumachia, Julia Felix), and patron-client relations, with the verdicts of Wallace-Hadrill and Cooley.

 Have a quick question?
 Jump to the Q&A page